 - 17. In a very limited set of circumstances, such as a public emergency which threatens the life of the nation, States also may take measures to derogate from certain human rights provisions under international human rights law.
-However, as with limitations, any derogation must comply strictly with a number of conditions, including the principles of necessity and proportionality, and must not involve discrimination on the grounds of race, colour, sex, language, religion or social origin.21 - 18.
-Consequently, if the design or use of security infrastructure would limit the enjoyment of certain human rights, States must show that the limiting measure has a legitimate aim and objective, is adequate and is permitted by the international human rights framework applicable to the affected right or rights.22 For example: - (a) Where an initial body scan at an airport leads the authorities to have reasonable cause to believe that the individual is carrying dangerous substances, asking the individual to undress in public would not comply with the principles of necessity or proportionality, may also violate a number of human rights, such as the right to privacy, and amount to ill-treatment.
+However, as with limitations, any derogation must comply strictly with a number of conditions, including the principles of necessity and proportionality, and must not involve discrimination on the grounds of race, colour, sex, language, religion, political or other opinion, national or social origin, property, birth or other status.20 - 18.
+Consequently, if the design or use of security infrastructure would limit the enjoyment of certain human rights, States must show that the limiting measure has a legitimate aim and objective, is adequate and is permitted by the international human rights framework applicable to the affected right or rights.21 For example: - (a) Where an initial body scan at an airport leads the authorities to have reasonable cause to believe that the individual is carrying dangerous substances, asking the individual to undress in public would not comply with the principles of necessity or proportionality, and may also violate a number of human rights, such as the right to privacy, and amount to ill-treatment.
 To ensure that their response complies with international human rights law, the authorities should take incremental steps, first asking the individual to remove clothes that could hold dangerous materials, for example a jacket, a bulky sweater, shoes and belt; then, if necessary, performing a frisk over the outer layer of clothing; and finally, if suspicion based on specific facts remains, undertaking a partial body search in a private area and in the sole presence of security personnel of the same sex.
-X-ray or body cavity searches must be carried out only when absolutely necessary and as a means of last resort.23 - (b) The adoption of increased security measures to counter terrorism, such as the setting up of checkpoints or increasing the number of individuals undergoing X-rays at airports, would violate international human rights law in the absence of any direct or specific terrorist threat against a State or a part thereof.
+Invasive searches must be carried out only when absolutely necessary and as a means of last resort.22 - (b) The adoption of increased security measures to counter terrorism, such as the setting up of invasive checkpoints or increasing the number of individuals undergoing personal searches at airports, may violate international human rights law in the absence of any direct or specific terrorist threat against a State or a part thereof.
 The adoption of such measures may comply with international human rights law where a State is able to show that: direct and clear terrorist threats have been made or attacks have been carried out or attempted; the measures are to be adopted in specific areas, for a limited time, under strict legislative and judicial scrutiny; existing law or measures would be inadequate to address the situation; and the measures adopted are the least restrictive and most effective measures possible to protect individuals from terrorist acts.